The inside story of the browser wars, told by a veteran

 The story of Brendan Eich is in many ways the story of the evolution of the internet and the technologies we use to access it.
-It is also a story of battles won, lost and soon to be played out.
+It is also a story of battles won, lost and soon to play out.

 Eich is best known as the creator of programming language JavaScript, which he developed over a sleepless period of ten days in 1995.
 At the time, he was working for Netscape, whose web browser dominated the market before Internet Explorer spoiled the party.